Reverse phase transitions in binary neutron-star systems with exotic-matter cores: Introduction

-In this article, we perform new NR simulations that reveal that a ``reverse phase transition'' can happen during the inspiral shortly before the NS merger.
-This transition is caused by a decrease in the central density due to the strong deformation of the stars which causes a change from a quark-matter core to only hadronic material.
+Recently, Liebling et al.~\cite{Liebling:2020dhf} studied the effect of phase transitions in BNS systems for hadronic NSs, where a phase transition to a higher density core is found at merger time triggered by accreting matter, and a ``reverse phase transition'' is encountered in the post-merger phase due to oscillations of the central density.
+In contrast, in this article, we perform new NR simulations evolving BNS systems of hybrid NSs composed of a quark-matter core and a hadronic mantle.
+Furthermore, our simulations reveal that a ``reverse phase transition'' can happen during the inspiral shortly before the NS merger.
+This transition is caused by a decrease in the central mass density due to the strong deformation of the stars, which causes a change from a quark-matter core to only hadronic material before the stars come into contact.

 The article is structured as follows: We shortly review the employed methods in Sec.~\ref{sec:methods} before we present our main results in Sec.~\ref{sec:results} and conclude in Sec.~\ref{sec:conclusion}.
 Unless otherwise stated, we use units in which $G=c=M_\odot=1$.